roman-milk/roman-milk.github.io/student-teacher.md

  He didn't know she always let herself go, unable to control the lust.
 Or, at least the few times she had made love it worked out to be a sensual lust filled sexual experience that she couldn't control.
 Her history was with Graham twice, the teaching examiner once and now with Mister Barker.

  Still on a high she had forgotten about their teacher being hidden amongst the students, though he certainly wouldn't notice her or anything else but Jenny.
 He would believe Jenny was the student teacher or anything else she cared to tell him.
-Report_Story #1